WSP-Sweden/DTO-Skagerrak/README.md

 1. WEkEO (https://wekeo.copernicus.eu/)
 2. Copernicus Marine Services (https://marine.copernicus.eu/)

+All notebooks provided can be downloaded directly from this GitHub repository and uploaded into the user's WEkEO JupyterHub workspace.

 All code can be run in the WEkEO Jupyter environment with the following steps:
 1. Once logged into WEkEO, spawn a remote server at the following location: https://jupyterhub.prod.wekeo2.eu/hub/spawn
 2. Create a custom conda environment using the YAML file provided in this repository (DTO_conda.yaml").
-This environment can be used to run all notebooks provided in this repository. <br/>
+This environment can be used to run all notebooks provided in this repository.
+This new conda environment "DTO_conda" will persist in your WEkEO JupyterHub workspace, meaning that you will not need to spend time resinstalling extra libraries every time you restart a server instance:<br/>
     - Open a terminal in your WEkEO JupyterHub <br/>
     - Use the YAML file included in this repo to create a new environment: <br/>
         &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;conda env create -f DTO_conda.yaml <br/>